A – Z of Nutrition

 T is for Time

 Time to change your eating habits… Often a good intention to improve your diet ends in falling back into old patterns and “bad” eating habits.
 Research suggests it takes at least 12 weeks to fully change an eating pattern.
 So aim for 12 weeks of dedicated change to alter the pattern into a long-term way of life that benefits you!

 Under ripe fruit … In the case of a banana this can be beneficial as slightly green bananas contain higher levels of “resistant starch” and may help you to feel fuller for longer and support your blood sugar levels.
 For berries, grapes and tomatoes the riper the better as they boast higher levels of antioxidants, (anthocyanins and lycopene in tomatoes) in the final stages of ripening.

 V is for Vegetables

 How many is enough?
 Put simply, 9 plus portions daily are now recommended to move towards optimum health.
 A portion is actually larger than you think.
 One portion is approximately 80g, or if you do not have a set of scales to hand cup your hands together and the vegetable portion should fill the space!

 W is for Water

 Filtered, bottled (watch out for the xenoestrogens) purified or straight from the tap our bodes need at least 1.5 litres daily to run all of the bodily functions.
 To really help your body hydrate why not add a twist of Himalayan pink salt and a slice of lemon, lime or cucumber, this aids your bodies electrolyte balance.
-Water is best taken in small amounts throughout the day, always check if you are feeling hungry, is it really a thirst signal your body is giving off - have a glass of water first them reassess!
+Water is best taken in small amounts throughout the day, always check if you are feeling hungry, is it really a thirst signal your body is giving off?
+Have a glass of water first then reassess!